HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-building-jaas-modules.md

 The central component in this approach is the `TransientUsersLoginModule`, which implements the `ITransientUsersLoginModule` interface.

-The sample code and JAAS module implementation provided below is an example of how you can implement the two interface functions in addition to `LoginModule` interface functions for Keycloak.
-This implementation provides authentication for general transient users, as well as advanced functionality, such as using Softgroups to add group/roles assignments to transient users within DX.
+The sample code and JAAS module implementation provided is an example of how you can implement the two interface functions in addition to the `LoginModule` interface functions for Keycloak.
+This implementation provides authentication for general transient users, as well as advanced functionality, such as using Softgroups to add group/role assignments to transient users within DX.

 ```java
 /*